pnkfelix/curly-dollop/content/step1-deployment/index.en.md

 (This is not the sole option for Rust in the Cloud.
 It is just an easy way to get something running in the time constraints of a two hour workshop.)

+# Setup

+First, we will set up AWS accounts for our exercises, if we haven't already.

+The act of setting up these accounts can take a while, so we will initiate the process early (i.e. now), and then let the setup proceed *asynchronously* while work through some other opening material.

 # Exercises

 Exercise 1: Get a TicTacToe game launched, and demonstrate it running.